ncollins/ncollins.github.com/source/_posts/2014-02-10-a-handwavey-explanation-of-the-metropolis-hastings-algorithm.markdown

 there we expect to remain for an extra 3 moves (3/4 + 9/16 + 27/64 + ...).

-As mentioned in the title, this was a pretty handwavey explanation, but I was impressed that such a simple algorithm deals corrects its own "flaws".
+As mentioned in the title, this was a pretty handwavey explanation, but I was impressed that such a simple algorithm corrects its own "flaws".
 A more detailed explanation can be found in [Wikipedia](https://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm).